-At Mosscroft School our mission statement states: ‘a caring school, aiming for excellence and driving improvement’.
+At Mosscroft School our mission statement states: “Small school, big heart …. nurturing potential, inspiring confidence”.
 We believe that all children, regardless of their background or ability, should be given the opportunity to

 achieve their potential and make progress in all areas and aspects of learning.
 Pupil Premium funding is a key factor in helping us to achieve this.

 The Pupil Premium Grant is additional funding given to schools in England and is designed to tackle disadvantage and should reach those who need it most.
 Currently looked after children (CLA) and children registered as eligible to receive free schools meals (FSM) attract Pupil Premium funding, and for 2017/18 stands at £ 1 320 & £1 900 per child respectively.